 Because we’re part of NYU, you will enjoy access to the vast resources of a global system.
 Our dynamic environment enhances networking opportunities with industry mentors, keeping you in touch with emerging technologies, trends and best practices.

-At NYU-Poly, you'll have the opportunity to develop personal relationships with your professors.
+At the NYU Tandon School of Engineering, you'll have the opportunity to develop personal relationships with your professors.
 They are more than just teachers—they are creators, inventors, and industry-connected mentors.

 This computer science course introduces Information Systems Security, covering such topics as cryptography, capability and access control mechanisms, authentication models, security models and related topics.Learn More